xqx23/QIRL/README.md

 # QIRL
-A generation-based self-supervised data strategy for reducing language bias in VQA
+A generation-based self-supervised data strategy for reducing language bias and improving robustness in VQA